Support for your child

 - Review: evaluate the impact and quality of the support and interventions and listen to the views of the pupil and parents

-This information will be documented on an individual Support Plan.
-The support plan is completed collaboratively by the child, their parent/s, class teacher and the SENCo.
+This information will be documented on an individual Learning Plan.
+The learning plan is completed collaboratively by the child, their parent/s, class teacher and the SENco.
 Regular meetings are held to discuss the effectiveness of the interventions.

 Where a pupil continues to make less than expected progress, despite evidence-based support and interventions that are matched to the pupil's area of need, the school should consider involving specialists, including those secured by the school itself or from outside agencies.